Optimal Control of Two-Player Systems with Output Feedback: Structure of the optimal controller

 \paragraph{Centralized} The problem becomes centralized when both players have access to the same information.
 In this case, both players maintain identical estimates of the entire state~$x$.
 Thus, $x_{|y,u} = x_{|y_1,u_\zeta} = \hat x$ and we recover the well-known centralized solution~\hbox{$u = K \hat x$}.

-\paragraph{State-feedback} The state-feedback problem for two players is the case where our measurements are noise-free, so that~\hbox{$y_1 = x_1$} and $y_2 = x_2$.
+\paragraph{State feedback} The state-feedback problem for two players is the case where our measurements are noise-free, so that~\hbox{$y_1 = x_1$} and $y_2 = x_2$.
 Therefore, both players measure $x_1$ exactly.
 This case is solved in~\cite{shah10,swigart10} and the solution takes the following form, which agrees with our general formula.

 Here, $\hat x_{2|1}$ is an estimate of $x_2$ given the information available to Player~1, as stated in~\cite{swigart10}.